A study into common project failings finds the same issues cropping up time and again. Dan Keeling and Dr Diyana Abd Razak explain.

 These problems are sometimes reflected in safety incidents which then get significant attention.
 However, the root cause – quality – tends to be overlooked.

-There are number of endemic issues the study identified.
+There is a number of endemic issues the study identified.

 Procurement strategies, frameworks and contractual arrangements set by clients lead to a fragmented construction industry.
 There is a ‘blindness’ among the senior leadership teams of both clients and contractors about the operational impacts of not focusing on quality.
 And architects and designers feel no ‘pain’ from quality issues, either on site or during operations – when they are usually far removed from the project.

 What can be done to address this persistent poor quality?
-The performance of the project and its delivery strategy should not be based only on programme time, cost and quality but also the operational performance of the asset.
-Client, architect, designer, contractor, subcontractor should work in a single team.
+The performance of the project and its delivery strategy should not be based only on programme time, cost and quality but also on the operational performance of the asset.
+The client, architect, designer, contractor, the subcontractor should work in a single team.
 Because of the misalignment of their goals, the whole system becomes fragmented leading to operational failure.

 Hackitt identified four key issues that underpinned the system failures in the construction industry: ignorance, where regulations and guidance are misunderstood or misinterpreted; indifference, where the primary motivation is to do things as quickly and cheaply as possible; ambiguity and lack of clarity about roles and responsibilities; and inadequate regulatory oversight and enforcement.

 This study backs up her findings.
 These systemic problems occur across the building and infrastructure sectors, but they start at the top.
 Clients cannot pass responsibility down the supply chain and sit back expecting all to be well; they need to lead on quality.